Found 29 hits, currently showing 21-29.

 Continue reading

 Ryszard Kapuscinski passed away some years ago but his legacy stays with us.
 He is perhaps better known for The Soccer War, an account of tensions in Central America.
-It is also a good read but in my opinion not as inspiring for traveling as Imperium.
+That book is also a good read, but in my opinion not as inspiring for traveling as Imperium.

 Continue reading

-I have been subscribing to Swedish travel magazine Vagabond for more than a decade, where Johan Tell used to be one of the regular writers.
-This book is a collection of his small stories previously published in Vagabond, describing hilarious issues on the road.
+I’m a frequent reader of Swedish travel magazine Vagabond, where Johan Tell used to be one of the regular writers.
+This book is a collection of his small stories previously published in the magazine, describing hilarious issues on the road.

 Continue reading